-In February 2011, a court in Lago Agrio, Ecuador issued an $18 billion judgment against Chevron.
+In February 2011, a court in Lago Agrio, Ecuador issued an $18 billion judgment—later reduced to $9.5 billion—against Chevron.
 This judgment is illegitimate because of documented evidence of fraud and unethical action by the plaintiffs' lawyers as well as the Ecuadorian government and judiciary.

-Guerra's declaration, which is corroborated by computer, bank and shipping records, as well as the plaintiffs' lawyers' own internal e-mails, provides a direct account of corruption that has tainted the trial for years, all of which will be examined at the upcoming RICO trial.
-Read More About Guerra's Admissions
+Guerra's declaration, which is corroborated by computer, bank and shipping records, as well as the plaintiffs' lawyers' own internal e-mails, provides a direct account of corruption that has tainted the trial for years.
+Read more about Guerra's Admissions.

-In sworn declarations (here and here), senior Stratus executives detail the role the firm and the plaintiffs' lawyers played in drafting the supposedly independent damages report of Richard Cabrera, which serves as an evidentiary basis of the 2011 judgment against Chevron in Ecuador.
+In sworn declarations (here (307 KB) and here) (169 KB), senior Stratus executives detail the role the firm and the plaintiffs' lawyers played in drafting the supposedly independent damages report of Richard Cabrera, which serves as an evidentiary basis of the 2011 judgment against Chevron in Ecuador.
 The testimony also provides a direct account of lead plaintiffs' lawyer Steven Donziger's control of the "Cabrera Report" process and the pressure Donziger applied to contrive damages attributed to Chevron.

-Chevron does not believe that the Ecuador ruling is enforceable in any court that observes the rule of law.
-The company will continue to seek to hold accountable the perpetrators of this fraud and is currently pursuing the following actions:
+Chevron does not believe that the Ecuador ruling, which has now been proven to be fraudulent by a U.S. court, is enforceable in any court that observes the rule of law.
+The company will continue to seek to hold accountable the perpetrators of this fraud.

 The tribunal found that despite its instructions in earlier awards, the Republic of Ecuador has facilitated the plaintiffs' pursuit of enforcement.

-(In prior rulings, the tribunal put the Republic on notice that if Chevron's arbitration ultimately prevails, Ecuador itself could be liable for losses incurred by Chevron as a result of enforcement of the Lago Agrio judgment in other jurisdictions.
+In prior rulings (40 KB), the tribunal put the Republic on notice that if Chevron's arbitration ultimately prevails, Ecuador itself could be liable for losses incurred by Chevron as a result of enforcement of the Lago Agrio judgment in other jurisdictions.
 Chevron filed its request for arbitration in 2009, claiming that the Republic violated its obligations under the BIT and international law.
-Read more.)
+Read more.